Tour Dates: Friday 21st July – Thursday 3rd August 2023 (Campo Grande to Campo Grande)

 Birds: A good selection of the commoner species including Greater Rhea, Red-legged Seriema, Bare-faced Currasow, Sunbittern, Black-collared Hawk, Blue-and-Yellow Macaw, Hyacinth Macaw, Toco Toucan, White Woodpecker, Streamer-tailed Tyrant, Rufous-winged Antshrike, White-eared Puffbird & more!

-Emas National Park Emas NP is located in the heart of the Brazilian Cerrado grasslands with scattered wooded areas and never ending termite mounds.
+Emas National Park: is located in the heart of the Brazilian Cerrado grasslands with scattered wooded areas and never ending termite mounds.
 We will spend six nights at a comfortable lodge on the very edge of the national park.
 Our time will be spent exploring the park during the day and night, looking for the many fabulous mammals that this unique landscape has to offer.
 Giant Anteaters and Brazilian Tapirs should be relatively easy to find and with numerous hours in the field we have an excellent chance of seeing the weirdly lanky Maned Wolf!
-However, it is the Pampas Cat and Puma that will probably involve more effort, with our best chances at night whilst spotlighting.
-The park has a high density of both these elusive cats and late July and early August is a good time to find them.
+However, it is the Pampas Cat and Puma that will no doubt involve more effort, with our best chances at night whilst spotlighting.
+The park has a high density of both these elusive cats and late July and early August is a good time to find them, but never guaranteed.
 Some of the commoner birds we should see during our time in the park include the hugely impressive Blue-and-Yellow Macaw, Greater Rhea, Bare-faced Currasow, White Woodpeckers, Streamer-tailed Tyrants and many more.

 ACCOMMODATION: 13 nights in Brazil 6 nights Emas NP, 1 night Campo Grande, 3 nights Aguape Lodge and 3 nights San Francisco Fazenda Inclusive Meals: Breakfasts, lunches & dinners